-Identifying Children who may benefit from Early Help
+37. Identifying Children who may benefit from Early Help

-Keeping Children Safe in Education (KCSiE 2023) defines early help as 'providing support as soon as a problem emerges, at any point in a child's life'.
-Staff should be aware that any child may benefit from early help but Keeping Children Safe in Education (KCSiE 2023) highlights that all school staff should be particularly alert to the potential need for early help for a child who:
+Keeping Children Safe in Education (KCSiE 2024) defines early help as 'providing support as soon as a problem emerges, at any point in a child's life'.
+Staff should be aware that any child may benefit from early help but Keeping Children Safe in Education (KCSiE 2024) highlights that all school staff should be particularly alert to the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - has experienced multiple suspensions, is at risk of being permanently excluded from school - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and